urao/tungsten-fabric/tungsten_50_deploy/all-in-one-os/bring_up_steps.md

 ## Steps to deploy all-in-one Contrail + Kolla Ocata OpenStack

-#Below steps are tested on a VM
+1. Bring up a Centos 7.4 VM with 4 vCPU, 32 GB of RAM and 100 GB of disk

-1. Bring up VM with Centos 7.4 OS with 2 interfaces eth0, eth1
+2. VM will have 2 NICs, eth0, eth1 configured with static IP.
 2. Modify ifcfg-eth0, ifcfg-eth1 under /etc/sysconfig/network-scripts similiar to below
 ```
 TYPE=Ethernet